Introduction

 - Boilerplate for help generation

-Padrone solves these problems by using Zod schemas as the single source of truth for your CLI’s options.
+Padrone solves these problems by using Zod schemas as the single source of truth for your CLI’s arguments.
 Your schema defines:

-- The types of your options (automatically inferred)
+- The types of your arguments (automatically inferred)

 - Validation rules (enforced at runtime)